 Aaron.ai receives 3.5 million euros

-The healthtech gets money from BonVenture, IBB Ventures and Futury Capital.
+The healthtech receives money from BonVenture, IBB Ventures and Futury Capital.

 The start-up Aaron.ai receives 3.5 million euros from Bonventure, IBB Ventures and Futury Capital.
-The AI healthtech now wants to use the money to refine its product.
-The German Federal Ministry of Health and Berlin's Charité, among others, use the company's Aaron christened artificial intelligence, for example, to handle inquiries around Corona.
+The AI health tech will now use the money to refine its product.
+The German Federal Ministry of Health and Berlin's Charité hospital, among others, use the company's artificial intelligence, called Aaron, to process coronavirus-related inquiries.

 Aaron.ai was founded in Berlin in 2015 by Tobias Wagenführer, Richard von Schaewen and Iwan Lappo-Danilewski.
-"Today, thousands of emergency calls to doctors' offices still go nowhere every day.
+"Thousands of emergency calls to doctors' surgeries still go unanswered every day.
 With Aaron, we will put an end to this not only in Germany, but throughout Europe.
-That's why we're delighted to have investors who not only care about growth but also about impact as much as we do," says CEO Wagenführer.
+That's why we are delighted to have investors who not only value growth but also impact just as much as we do," says CEO Wagenführer.

 Newsletter